 14. Look for McWay Falls in Big Sur

-The Central Coast is my favorite part of California, beginning with Santa Barbara where I attended college (I’m a UCSB Gaucho for life) heading up to San Francisco via Big Sur.
+The Central Coast is my favorite part of California, beginning with Santa Barbara, where I attended college (I’m a UCSB Gaucho for life), and heading up to San Francisco via Big Sur.
 This is one of the most popular parks in California, so it usually books up well in advance for good reason.
-You will see incredible coastal redwood trees, and of course, find the unique McWay Falls, standing tall at 80ft, flowing directly into the ocean when the tide comes in.
-It is a gorgeous spot you don’t even need to hike to.
-Just park your car outside of Julia Pfeiffer Burns State Park and walk over.
+You will see incredible coastal redwood trees, and of course, find the unique McWay Falls, standing 80 feet tall and flowing directly into the ocean when the tide comes in.
+It is a gorgeous spot you don’t even need to hike to — just park your car outside of Julia Pfeiffer Burns State Park and walk over.

-Finally, no Big Sur road trip is completed without a stop at the infamous Bixby Bridge, which makes the perfect ending to your Big Sur adventure as you head north to Monterrey.
+Finally, no Big Sur road trip is complete without a stop at the infamous Bixby Bridge, which makes an idead ending for your Big Sur adventure as you head north to Monterrey.

 15. See the World’s Biggest Trees

-Heading back inland, you’ve got the trifecta of California’s most famous national parks including Yosemite, Kings Canyon, and Sequoia National Parks.
-Sequoia is famous for the world’s most massive trees.
-It’s incredible to see such old living organisms, without being able to see all the way to the top in many cases.
+Heading back inland, you’ve got the trifecta of California’s most famous national parks: Yosemite, Kings Canyon, and Sequoia, the last of which is famous for the world’s most massive trees.
+It’s incredible to behold such old living organisms, without even being able to see all the way to the top in many cases.